Leave a Gift in your Will

-Thank you for considering leaving a legacy to Jewish Care.
-Your gift, whether small or large, will help us ensure that we can continue to deliver high quality care to vulnerable members of our community and will really make a difference.
+Every year, we need to raise £15 million just to continue our work.
+Your Gift, whether small or large, will help us ensure that we can continue to deliver high quality care to vulnerable members of our community and their families.

 Deed of variation

 Sometimes, the beneficiaries of a will may wish to direct more of an estate to charitable causes.

 Fortunately, it is possible to change a will retrospectively so long as it is done within two years of the date of death.
 This is achieved using a legal document called a deed of variation (DoV) which must be agreed by all of the beneficiaries.

 Sometimes called an Instrument of Variation or a Deed of Family Arrangement, they are used to create or alter a deceased person's Will for various reasons but are generally used for Inheritance Tax (IHT) or Capital Gains Tax (CGT) purposes.

 Good reasons to use a Deed of Variation